 It is said that a painting of birds should never be hung on the walls; it brings misfortune.
 It is also said that it is bad luck when a painting falls.

-In ancient Rome, this object was used to shelter both from the rain and from the sun.
+In ancient Rome, this object was used to shelter both from the rain and sun.
 In particular, at the time, it was thought that those who opened an umbrella at home did not demonstrate sufficient respect for the sun god.

-However, the superstition of the open umbrella at home has two other possible interpretations that are closer to our time.
+However, the superstition of the open umbrella at home has two other possible interpretations closer to our time.
 According to the first, the idea of opening an umbrella in an intimate place, and where there is no need to do so, recalls the canopy held high over the head of the priest who brought extreme unction to the dead.